Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Experiments

 \subsubsection{Comparison Methods}

 We compare the proposed method with several state-of-the-art approaches: (1) CE, which trains the classification network with the standard cross-entropy loss on noise datasets.
-(2) GCE~\cite{zhang2018generalized}, which unites the mean absolute error loss and the cross-entropy loss to combat noisy labels.
-(3) APL~\cite{APL}, which combines two mutually reinforcing robust loss functions, we employ its combination of NCE and RCE for comparison.
-(4) Decoupling~\cite{malach2017decoupling}, which trains two networks on samples whose predictions from two networks are different.
-(5) MentorNet~\cite{jiang2018mentornet}, Co-teaching~\cite{han2018co}, and Co-teaching+~\cite{yu2019does} mainly handle noisy labels by training networks on instances with small loss values.
-(6) Joint~\cite{tanaka2018joint}, which jointly optimizes the network parameters and the sample labels.
+(2) GCE~\citep{zhang2018generalized}, which unites the mean absolute error loss and the cross-entropy loss to combat noisy labels.
+(3) APL~\citep{APL}, which combines two mutually reinforcing robust loss functions, we employ its combination of NCE and RCE for comparison.
+(4) Decoupling~\citep{malach2017decoupling}, which trains two networks on samples whose predictions from two networks are different.
+(5) MentorNet~\citep{jiang2018mentornet}, Co-teaching~\citep{han2018co}, and Co-teaching+~\citep{yu2019does} mainly handle noisy labels by training networks on instances with small loss values.
+(6) Joint~\citep{tanaka2018joint}, which jointly optimizes the network parameters and the sample labels.
 The hyperparameters $\alpha$ and $\beta$ are set to 1.2 and 0.8, respectively.
-(7) DMI~\cite{xu2019l_dmi}, which proposes a novel information-theoretic loss function for training neural networks robust to label noise.
-(8) Forward~\cite{patrini2017making}, Reweight~\cite{liu2016classification}, and T-Revision~\cite{xia2019revision} utilize a class-dependent transition matrix $T$ to correct the loss function.
-(9) PTD~\cite{xia2020part}, estimates instance-dependent transition matrix by combing part-dependent transition matrices.
-We compare our method with the PTD-R-V, the strongest one, in all experiments.
-Note that we do not compare with some methods like SELF~\cite{nguyen2020self} and DivideMix~\cite{li2020dividemix}, the reasons are (1) Their proposed approaches are aggregations of multiple techniques while this paper only focuses on one (estimating transition matrix); therefore the comparison is not fair.
-(2) This paper firstly proves that estimating an instance-dependent transition matrix using a deep neural network is possible, which provides meaningful insight for future works.
+(7) DMI~\citep{xu2019l_dmi}, which proposes a novel information-theoretic loss function for training neural networks robust to label noise.
+(8) Forward~\citep{patrini2017making}, Reweight~\citep{liu2016classification}, and T-Revision~\citep{xia2019revision} utilize a class-dependent transition matrix $T$ to correct the loss function.
+(9) PTD~\citep{xia2020part}, estimates instance-dependent transition matrix by combing part-dependent transition matrices, which is the most related work to our proposed method.
+We also provide comparison results between our method and DivideMix\citep{li2020dividemix} in Appendix, which is a hybrid algorithm that combines multiple powerful techniques, e.g. Gaussian Mixture Model, MixMatch, MixUp, regularization and asymmetric noise penalty in Appendix.
+As for our method, we simply model the instance-dependent matrix by employing a neural network.